HBCUs are still receiving bomb threats, frustrating lawmakers and campus leaders

 The individuals “know that they are under the scope of an investigation,” Young told lawmakers.
 But officials are also worried there may be copycats, he added.

-Although the number of reported threats has slowed since February, the paranoia and anxiety on campuses has not.
+Although the number of reported threats has slowed since February, the paranoia and anxiety on campuses have not.
 Emmanuel Ukot, student body president at Xavier University of Louisiana, said the mental health toll “should be a paramount concern” and “the triple impact of covid-19, the ongoing racial reckoning in the country and the bomb threats on HBCU campuses are having real and lasting impacts on our students.”

 While authorities have not located any explosive devices in connection with these threats, Michelle Asha Cooper, the Education Department’s acting assistant secretary for postsecondary education, said the ordeal has caused “significant trauma and disruption.”